-MHQP Releases Results of “Together for Better Telehealth” Survey, Asks for Further Participation
+MHQP Releases Results of New “Together for Better Telehealth” Survey, Asks for Further Participation

 Several months ago, as the COVID pandemic began to take hold and most interactions between providers and patients moved to computer screens and telephones, MHQP launched an initiative we call “Together for Better Telehealth.”
 It’s an effort to help clinicians share what they are learning from their telehealth experiences to help the whole profession adapt to this new way of providing care.